City of Calimesa logo

 City of Calimesa

-To provide exceptional municipal services by becoming the premier small city in Riverside County
+To provide exceptional services by becoming the premier small city in Southern California for family life and economic opportunity.

 City of Calimesa logo

-To provide exceptional municipal services by becoming the premier small city in Riverside County
+To provide exceptional services by becoming the premier small city in Southern California for family life and economic opportunity.

 Strengths